Film industry strikes already having Sonoma County impact

 “There is no movie business happening right now,” he said, speaking on the phone from his offices in Hollywood.
 “When two unions of this size strike, nobody’s doing anything for a while.
 It’s time to go on vacation, I guess, enjoy our life as much as we can.”

-Before the strike, he was working on a television series based on his “American Wrestler” movies, in which he will appear as the same character he did in the first film and its sequel.
+Before the strike, he was working on a television series based on his “American Wrestler” movies, in which he will appear as the same character he did in the first film, which inspired the sequel "American Fighter.“

-That film work is now on hold, as are other projects across Sonoma County.
+That project is now on hold, as are other projects across Sonoma County.

 Mitchell Altieri, a Petaluma-based writer-director behind such indie horror films as “The Hamiltons,” “The Nightwatchmen” and “Starlight,” is another local filmmaker who’s found himself suddenly cooling his heels.